ghostunnel/ghostunnel/README.md

 **Supported platforms**: Ghostunnel is developed primarily for Linux on x86-64 platforms, although it should run on any UNIX system that exposes SO_REUSEPORT, including Darwin (macOS), FreeBSD, OpenBSD and NetBSD.
+Ghostunnel also supports running on Windows, through with a reduced feature set.
 We recommend running on x86-64 only, to benefit from constant-time implementations of cryptographic algorithms that are not available on other platforms.